ruslanosipov/dotfiles/README.md

     git submodule update --init
     ./symlink.sh
     source ~/.bashrc
+    touch ~/.gitconfig.local

+Edit `~/.gitconfig.local` and add following:

+    [user]
+        name = your name
+        email = your email

+You can also add some user-specific settings in this file to override any settings specified in `.gitconfig`.

-Replaced dotfiles are saved at ~/dotfiles-backup
+Replaced dotfiles are saved at `~/dotfiles-backup/`

     rm -rf ~/dotfiles-backup